voronkovich/ebash/README.md

 *   `value_required`: called when a required argument is missing.
 Prints an error and exits.
 *   `fail`: a utility function to print an error message to standard error and exit with a specified status code (defaults to 1).
 *   `error`: a utility function to print a message to standard error, prefixed with the script name.

+The script uses the [standard GNU error message format](https://www.gnu.org/prep/standards/html_node/Errors.html) (`program: message`) for consistency and ease of parsing by other tools.
+This format is widely recognized and allows users and automated systems to quickly identify which program generated the error message.
+It makes error handling and debugging more straightforward.